UNIX Account Names

 Everyone who uses the UNIX system has a unique account name.
 The system uses the account name to determine which files you have permission to access.
 The system knows which files belong to you because your account is designated as the owner of those files.

 Each account name is assigned to a group.
 A group is a collection of similar accounts.
-Examples of groups on UMUC's UNIX system are student, staff, and faculty.
+Examples of groups on the University of Maryland University College UNIX system are student, staff, and faculty.
 If you have a numbered class account, everyone in your class will be in the same group (for example, cm325x).
 Access to files on UNIX can be granted to the user, the group, or to everyone.

 UNIX Directory Structure